GSA/automate.fedramp.gov/content/documentation/general-concepts/4-expressing-common-fedramp-template-elements-in-oscal.md

 {{< figure src="/img/content-figure-7.png" title="FedRAMP template \"Prepared For\"." alt="Screenshot of \"prepared for\" information in the FedRAMP template." >}}

-For FedRAMP SSP, SAP, SAR, and POA&M, the \"Prepared For\" is typically the CSP; however, it may be different if an unforeseen circumstance requires another party to be named.
-For this reason, \"Prepared For\" and CSP have separately defined roles.
+For FedRAMP SSP, SAP, SAR, and POA&M, the `Prepared For` is typically the CSP; however, it may be different if an unforeseen circumstance requires another party to be named.
+For this reason, `Prepared For` and CSP have separately defined roles.

 ##### Representation